Frank Green: Personal life

 Green never married but he was not reclusive.
 He loved to entertain and enjoyed especially the company of actors and musicians including Ellen Terry.
 In York he frequently organised events and society balls, for example the York Bachelors' Ball, and guests would be entertained lavishly.
 At Treasurer's his footmen would be dressed as bewigged page boys to serve guests from gold plate.
 He was himself a fastidious dresser, changing his clothes at least three times a day.
 His trademark outfit was a bowler hat and a hand-tied bow tie but he also favoured frilled shirts and capes.
 When visiting abroad he purchased examples of national costume.

 Frank Green's often ill temper remained with him as he grew older and his strict orders regarding cleanliness and hygiene had to be obeyed to the letter.
 Staff had to meet exacting standards governed by his personal inspections of the kitchens and other rooms.
 He was known to visit the kitchens at night, just to check that cutlery was stored correctly.
 Pieces of coal had to be wrapped individually before putting in the fireplace.
 His laundry was sent by train to London.
-Once, when a fly was seen in the kitchen, Frank ordered all food in the house to be immediately destroyed.
+Once, when a fly was seen in the kitchen, Green ordered all food in the house to be immediately destroyed.
 He is, however, most famous for the metal studs placed in the floor of Treasurer's House to indicate, precisely, where a table or chair leg had to be.
 He would later threaten to haunt Treasurer's House if any of his collection were moved.

 Although he did not have children, he did support and mentor a number of young people, for example Gladys and Joyce Ranicar.
-Gladys would later marry Frank's great-nephew Simon (later Sir Simon) Lycett-Green.
+Gladys would later marry Green's great-nephew Simon (later Sir Simon) Lycett-Green.

 Green's move to Somerset and the Ashwick estate saw him become active in the local Hunts and other society activities.
 His last home was Greenways in the village of Dulverton.
-Frank was instrumental in saving the herd of Exmoor ponies during World War II and descendants of Simon and Gladys Lycett-Green continue to co-ordinate their care.
+Green was instrumental in saving the herd of Exmoor ponies during World War II and descendants of Simon and Gladys Lycett-Green continue to co-ordinate their care.
 To provide for entertainment of the staff, a miniature theatre was constructed in the grounds.

-Frank died in 1954 and is buried in the family churchyard at St Helen's Church in Sandal Magna near Wakefield.
+Green died at his home in Ashwick on 20 March 1954, and is buried in the family churchyard at St Helen's Church in Sandal Magna near Wakefield.

 Treasurer's House, York remains in the stewardship of the National Trust.